Early Martin Guitars

 Martin & Coupa Brazilian "Tigerwood" Guitar

-This is a typical early Martin parlor guitar, still with the Stauffer Style headstock and Vienna gears, ebonized neck and "ice cream cone" heel, fan
+This is a typical early Martin parlor guitar, showing a mix of Viennese and Spanish influenced features: Still with the Stauffer Style headstock and Vienna gears, ebonized neck

-bracing, an early precursor of the Spanish foot which extends the width of the upper bout, and an early version of Martin's typical body shape,
+and "ice cream cone" heel, combined with Spanish fan bracing, an early precursor of Martin's faux Spanish foot, extending the width of the upper bout, and an early version of

-This instrument has been noted in several books as an early illustration of Martin's use of Hawaiian Koa, long before it was first thought to have been used during the Hawaiian craze of the teens.
+This instrument has been noted in several books as an early illustration of Martin's use of Hawaiian koa wood, long before koa was first thought to have been used during

+the Hawaiian craze of the teens.
 Recent testing has shown this wood to in fact be Goncalo Alves from Eastern Brazil, commonly referred to as "Tigerwood".

 Illustrated in Washburn & Johnston, "Martin Guitars: An Illustrated Celebration of America's Premier Guitarmaker":